General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting: Overview of Techniques

 Our proposed estimator of a trade-off curve relies on KDEs.
 Density estimation in general and KDE in particular is an important tool in the black box assessment of DP.
 For some examples, we refer to \cite{Liu2019}, \cite{Dette2022} and \cite{Kutta2024}.
 The reason is that DP can typically be expressed as some transformation of the density ratio $p/q$ -- this is true for standard DP (a supremum), Rényi DP (an integral) and, as we exploit in this paper, $f$-DP via the Neyman-Pearson test.
 A feature of our new approach is that we do not simply plug in our estimators in the definition of $f$-DP, but rather use them to make a novel, approximately optimal test.
 This test is not only easier to analyze than the standard likelihood ratio (LR) test but also retains similar properties (see the next section for details).

 Our second goal (Sec.~\ref{sec:audit}) is to audit whether a mechanism~$\Mech$ satisfies a claimed trade-off $f$, given datasets $\DB$ and $\DB'$.
 At a high level, we address this task by identifying and studying the \emph{most vulnerable point} on the trade-off curve $T$ of $\Mech$ --- the point most likely to violate $f$-DP.
 We begin by using our $f$-DP estimator to compute a value $\eta$ (from the Neyman-Pearson framework in Sec.~\ref{sec:hyp}), which defines a point $\bigl(\alpha(\eta), \beta(\eta)\bigr)$ on the true privacy curve $T$ of the mechanism~$\Mech$. $\eta$ is chosen such that $\bigl(\alpha(\eta), \beta(\eta)\bigr)$ has the largest distance from the claimed trade-off curve~$f$ asymptotically, which we prove in Prop.~\ref{prop1}.
 Next, by extending a technique proposed in~\cite{Lu2024}, we express $\bigl(\alpha(\eta), \beta(\eta)\bigr)$ in terms of the Bayes risk of a carefully constructed Bayesian classification problem, and approximate that Bayes risk using a feasible binary classifier (e.g., $k$-nearest neighbors).
-By deploying the $k$-NN classifier we obtain a confidence interval that contains our vulnerable point $(\alpha,\beta)$ with high probability.
+By deploying the $k$-NN classifier, we obtain a confidence interval that contains our vulnerable point $(\alpha,\beta)$ with high probability \B{(in the Appendix, we provide a brief explanation for choosing confidence intervals over the credible intervals used in other works \cite{zanella2023bayesian, Nasr2023})}.
 Finally, our auditor decides whether to reject (or fail to reject) the claimed $f$ curve by checking whether the corresponding point $(\alpha, \beta')$ on $f$ with $f(\alpha) = \beta'$ is contained in this interval or not.
 Leveraging the convergence properties of $k$-NN, our auditor provides a provable and tuneable confidence region that depends on sample size.
 We also note that the connection between Bayes classifiers and $f$-DP that underpins our auditor may be of independent interest, as it offers a new interpretation of $f$-DP by framing it in terms of Bayesian classification problems.